Cecily Nicholson

-Cecily Nicholson is a Canadian poet, arts administrator, independent curator, and activist.
+Cecily Nicholson (born 1974) is a Canadian poet, arts administrator, independent curator, and activist.
 Originally from Ontario, she is now based in British Columbia.
 As a writer and a poet, Nicholson has published collections of poetry, contributed to collected literary works, presented public lectures and readings, and collaborated with numerous community organizations.
 As an arts administrator, she has worked at the Surrey Art Gallery in Surrey, British Columbia, and the artist-run centre Gallery Gachet in Vancouver.

 Writing

 The literary themes of Nicholson's writing include historic research, documentary poetry, and social justice.
 Her published works have addressed issues of environmental devastation, displacement, and dispossession as impacts of capitalism, industry, and settler-colonialism.
 More specifically, Nicholson explores Black diaspora and Indigenous displacement by examining historical legacies of use and ownership, racial oppression, and systemic racism while examining ways that racialized and Indigenous communities have, and continue to, work through trauma by bearing witness, sharing narratives, and resilience.